teocode18/ktor-webApp/README.md

 application, demonstrating the use of htmx and Pebble templates.

-`music-club`: a somewhat larger application, demonstrating the use of htmx and Pebble templates, the Exposed framework, and an SQLite database backend.
+`music-club`: a somewhat larger application, demonstrating the use of htmx and Pebble templates, the Exposed framework, and an H2 database backend.

 [ktor]: https://ktor.io/